githubpsyche/repetition_cmr/README.md

 These mechanisms help account for many repetition effects in free recall, including the mnemonic advantage of spaced over massed item repetition and tendencies to successively recall items that follow a shared repeated item [@lohnas2014retrieved].
 Here, though, we present evidence that this account has significant deficiencies.

-To re-evaluate RCT, we re-analyzed two datasets used to study repetition effects in free recall [@lohnas2014retrieved; @kahana2005spacing].
+To re-evaluate RCT, we analyzed two datasets previously collected to study repetition effects in free recall [@lohnas2014retrieved; @kahana2005spacing].
 We applied likelihood-based fitting [@morton2016predictive] to a computational model embodying RCT, the context maintenance and retrieval model [CMR; @polyn2009context].
 Across datasets, the model underpredicted the mnemonic benefit of spaced over massed repetition.
 It also poorly generalized between task conditions that included or excluded item repetitions in study lists [@busemeyer2000model].

-We also report a novel analysis identifying a deficient repetition contiguity effect.
+We additionally report a novel analysis identifying a deficient repetition contiguity effect after participants recalled an item repeatedly presented in a list.
-After recalling an item presented repeatedly in a study list, participants transitioned more often to neighbors of the item's initial rather than successive presentation(s).
+Participants transitioned more often to neighbors of the item's initial, rather than successive, presentation(s).
-CMR poorly accounts for this pattern, even after adding mechanisms to either reduce learning for items' successive presentations or enhance memory for neighbors of items' initial presentations.
+The model cannot account for this pattern, even after adding mechanisms to either reduce learning for items' successive presentations or enhance memory for neighbors of items' initial presentations.
-Contrary to previous reports, these results suggest that repetition effects may present a significant challenge for retrieved-context theory.
+Contrary to previous reports, these results suggest repetition effects may present a significant challenge for retrieved-context theory.